From Clinical Intent to Clinical Model: Autonomous Coding-Agents for Clinician-driven AI Development: Discussion and Conclusion

 Finally, an important long-term direction is to study this framework as a human--AI collaboration system~\cite{zhang2024rethinking,khoobi2026effect,shao2026sciscigpt} rather than only as an automated training loop.
 The most valuable role of such agents may not be to replace clinical AI specialists outright, but to reduce the translation burden between clinicians and technical implementation, accelerate early-stage experimentation, and make model development more accessible to domain experts.
 Understanding when the agent should act autonomously, when it should request clarification, and when specialist human oversight remains essential will be critical for safe and realistic adoption.

 This study supports a workflow-level contribution rather than an algorithmic one.
-Under constrained compute and evaluation budgets, recent autonomous coding agents appear capable of translating clinician requests into executable deep-learning pipelines and refining those pipelines through iterative experimentation.
+We show that, under constrained compute and evaluation budgets, autonomous coding agents are capable of translating clinician requests into executable deep-learning pipelines and refining those pipelines through iterative experimentation.

-The significance of this result lies not in the invention of new modeling techniques, but in showing that clinically meaningful objectives can, at least in some settings, be carried forward from a clinician's request into an end-to-end development process.
+The significance of this result lies not in the invention of new modeling techniques, but in showing that clinically meaningful objectives can be carried forward from a clinician's request into an end-to-end development process.
 The proposed system does not merely suggest code snippets or parameter settings, but repeatedly edits an executable codebase, runs experiments, inspects failures, and selects improvements under a fixed iteration budget.

 At the same time, the findings should not be overstated.
 The framework is most convincing as evidence of technical feasibility, not as proof that clinicians can now develop clinical AI independently.
 Its success still depends on the quality of the validation signal, the tractability of the task, the availability of established technical solutions, and the extent to which clinically important risks can be articulated in advance.
 Problems involving hidden shortcut signals are likely to remain challenging.